elishagretton/hangman/README.md

 With this project, I have learned:

+- How to create the class Hangman
-- How to build functions to make my code more understandable
+- How to organise my class into functions like check_letter and ask_letter to make my code easy to understand
+- How to use an instance of the Hangman class to create the game
+- How to create a README.md file
-- How to refactor my code and use easy-to-understand variable and function names
+- How to write docstrings
-- How to push new changes to this repository
+- And finally, I have learned how to push changes to GitHub!

 # Installation

-To install this project, please clone this repository and run the hangman_Template.py file.
+To install this project, please clone this repository and run the hangman_Template.py file to play the game.

 # Usage

-This project can be used to play hangman and learn Python fundamentals.
+To use this project, run the hangman_Template.py.

+The game will prompt you to guess letters.
+Keep on guessing till you run out of lives, or till you guess the word right!

 # File structure of the project

-In the milestones folder, there is a python file for each milestone of the AiCore bootcamp walkthrough.
+To view and play the final version of the game, please go to the hangman folder and run the hangman_Template.py file.
+This puts together all of the skills learned from the Milestone Mini Projects from the AiCore Software Engineering Bootcamp.

+To view the milestones, go to the milestones folder.

 In milestone_2.py, we learned how to generate a random word and then ask for an input.
 This input had to be alphabetical and a simple character.